prime-fox-2020/fancy-to-do/README.md

-# Ryz Todo App
+# Fancy Todo App
-Ryz Todo App is an application to list and check your activity.
+Fancy Todo App is an application to list and check your activity.
 This app has :
 * RESTful endpoint for asset's CRUD operation
 * JSON formatted response
 * Using Express, jQuery, and Ajax